Education and Tangible Resources:

 • Big Reactions to Small Things → Could cry or get angry over minor frustrations but suppresses bigger emotions over more substantial things.
 Or could be at stage or burnt out and now upset over small things affecting them so they shut out everything and say nothing bothers them, they are “fine.”

-• Emotions Feel Physical → Anxiety feels like nausea, excitement feels like jitters, sadness feels like exhaustion.
+• Emotions Feel Physical → Anxiety may feel like nausea, excitement may feel like jitters, sadness may feel like exhaustion.

 • Processing Delay → Reacts hours or days later to an emotional situation after having time to think about it.
 Can hold onto “grudges” as it is still playing out in their system as they process the emotions even after the even has passed.